 - Largest delivery network in Singapore

 This on-demand delivery service has done our groceries, flowers, tickets for matinees and recently, even laundry.
-HonestBee is always busy buzzing for new recommendations picked by the team and is constantly working on expanding its list of restaurants and delivery area.
+HonestBee is always busy buzzing for new recommendations picked by the team and is constantly working on expanding its list of restaurants and delivery area, however you can only order from one restaurant at a time.

 Delivery hours: 9am – 11pm